 School Safety Procedures

 Jordan School District has standardized procedures in place for emergency response in all of its schools.
-All school personnel, substitute teachers, and students are trained annually to respond appropriately to five main types of emergencies: Bomb Threats, Earthquakes, Fires, Environmental Hazards, and Unwelcome Intruders.
+All school personnel, substitute teachers, and students are trained annually to respond appropriately to five main types of emergencies: Earthquakes, Fires, Environmental Hazards, Emergencies near the building but not effecting the school, and Unwelcome Intruders.
 Individual schools are expected to fine-tune details specific to their sites, but teachers, substitutes, students, district personnel and emergency responders know what to expect in the event of an emergency, regardless of where they may be in the district.

 Detailed emergency response information for all schools in Jordan School District can be found on the District’s Student Safety website.
 The Jordan District Safe School Q&A and the Incident Command Resource Book links are especially insightful.